smart-construction-group/sensor-monitoring-backend/README.md

 ## Define Environments

 The following environment variables are needed to setup the database, connect to Hibou API.
 You can add them either with creating a `.env` file within the code root or by exporting each using `export KEY=VALUE` command.
-Also if you're using Github actions as CI provider, you can specify environment in the Runner's config.
+Also if you're using Github actions as CI provider, you can specify environment in the repository config.
 ```
 PG_PASSWORD = "<postgres_password>"
 REST_PORT=9090